raspberrypilearning/club-mentoring/en/step_3.md

 --- /task ---

-In community-based clubs parents or guardians of creators under 12 should be present at sessions.
-If a creator is disruptive during a session, check in with them first to resolve the issue.
+In community-based clubs a parent or guardian of creators under 12 should be present at sessions.
+If a creator is disruptive check in with them first to resolve the issue.
 You can also talk with their parent or guardian.
 They might be frustrated with a project, reacting to an external stressor, or have additional needs that are not being supported.